Contemporary Latin: Living Latin

-Living Latin (Latinitas viva in Latin itself), also known as Spoken Latin, is an effort to revive Latin as a spoken language and as the vehicle for contemporary communication and publication.
-Involvement in this Latin revival can be a mere hobby or extend to more serious projects for restoring its former role as an international auxiliary language.
+Living Latin (Latinitas viva in Latin itself), also known as Spoken Latin or Active Latin, is an effort to revive Latin as a spoken language and as a vehicle for contemporary communication and publication.
+Involvement in this Latin revival can be for purely recreational purposes or pedagogical purposes, or can extend to more serious projects for restoring its former role as an international auxiliary language.

 Origins

 After the decline of Latin at the end of the Neo-Latin era started to be perceived, there were attempts to counteract the decline and to revitalize the use of Latin for international communication.

 In 1815, Miguel Olmo wrote a booklet proposing Latin as the common language for Europe, with the title Otia Villaudricensia ad octo magnos principes qui Vindobonæ anno MDCCCXV pacem orbis sanxerunt, de lingua Latina et civitate Latina fundanda liber singularis (" of Villaudric to the eight great princes who ordained world peace at Vienna in 1815, an extraordinary book about the Latin language and founding a Latin state").

 In the late 19th century, Latin periodicals advocating the revived use of Latin as an international language started to appear.
 Between 1889 and 1895, Karl Heinrich Ulrichs published in Italy his Alaudæ.
-This publication was followed by the Vox Urbis: de litteris et bonis artibus commentarius, published by the architect and engineer Aristide Leonori from 1898, twice a month, until 1913, one year before the outbreak of World War I.
+This publication was followed by the Vox Urbis: de litteris et bonis artibus commentarius, published by the architect and engineer Aristide Leonori from 1898, twice a month, until 1913, one year before the outbreak of World War I. In 1889 and 1890, Eduard Johnson (using pseudonyms) published small German phrasebooks for learning conversational Attic Greek and conversational Latin.
+These books were republished and translated into several modern languages.

 The early 20th century, marked by tremendous technological progress, as well as drastic social changes, saw few advances in the use of Latin outside academia.
 Following the beginnings of the re-integration of postwar Europe, however, Latin revivalism gained some ground.

 One of its main promoters was the former dean of the University of Nancy (France), Prof. Jean Capelle, who in 1952 published a cornerstone article called "Latin or Babel" in which he proposed Latin as an international spoken language.

 Capelle was called "the soul of the movement" when in 1956 the first International Conference for Living Latin (Congrès international pour le Latin vivant) took place in Avignon, marking the beginning of a new era of the active use of Latin.
 About 200 participants from 22 different countries took part in that foundational conference.